 Relax in one of our many fantastic places to eat.
 From fine dining to traditional country pubs, Pembrokeshire has it all and caters for every taste.
 The perfect spot to enjoy a cosy long lunch to revive and refresh.

 Alternatively, you’re sure to learn something new if you visit Bluestone Brewing Company near Newport, Pembrokeshire.
 Although there are no tours, in the on-site taproom and shop you can ask questions, sample some beer and learn about the traditions and methods used to make the ale.
 For another brewery experience, head to Harbwr Brewery in Tenby for a tour and ale sampling, before settling down in the Harbwr Taproom to enjoy some of the beers you’ve witnessed being made.
+Check out our guides for the best places to eat in Tenby and restaurants in St Davids for more foodie inspiration.

 Live performances in Pembrokeshire